frankbraun/frankbraun.github.io/invariants/index.md

 1. Does it lead to more control over our own computing devices?
 2. Does it improve software openness and correctness?
 3. Does it allow us to communicate more privately and anonymously?
-4. Does it allow us to transact more freely, money wise?
+4. Does it allow us to transact more freely, money-wise?
 5. Does it allow us to have nyms?
 6. Does it allow us to transact more freely, in an unrestricted marketplace?
 7. Does it give us more control over our physical environment?